 One of my dear late friends used to say an adage I've heard more than once:

-You never know who you're shaking hand with here: a millionaire or a plumber.
+You never know who you're shaking hands with here: a millionaire or a plumber.
 My add-on to that?
 A millionaire plumber!
 You can make many businesses flourish in Hill Country, and the authentically good spirits of many of the people can mean down-to-earth personalities that don't flagrantly speak of money or status.
 Focus is, arguably, on what matters in life.

 Alright, I'll opt to make my other mentions less sentimental and heavy hereon out.
 Bandera is obviously close to my heart :)